ayan-b/blog/content/blog/bash-function-for-git-squash/index.md

 ---
-title: "Bash Function for Git Squash"
+title: "Bash Shortcut for Git Squash"
 date: "2020-06-25"
 description: "Aka save seconds of your development time!"
 ---